prof-sky/lcapy/NonLcapyFiles/changeNote.md

 ## 1.24+inskale.0.31
-- enable symbolic values for dc resistor circuits
+- enable calculation with symbolic values for dc resistor circuits
--
+- remove sin cos from homogenous circuits

 ## 1.24+inskale.0.30
 - wrong convertion for values in step0 in ac circuits fixed